BrandonTang89/CrowdfundingForSchools/README.md

     - The email contains a link to `/auth/action?mode=verifyEmail&oobCode=[code]` which will verify the email.
 + GET `/auth/action?mode=verifyEmail&oobCode=[code]`
     - Sends the email verification code to Firebase to verify the email.
 User is notified of success or failure.
+    - User record is also created within the database.
 + GET `/auth/forgot`
     - Renders `forgot.ejs` view.
 + GET `/auth/action?mode=sendResetPassword&email=[email]`